weni-ai/discord-proxy-flows/readme.md

 go run cmd/main.go
 ```

-This will start the application, and it will begin to receive messages and media files sent by the bot and the Discord channel in FLows.
+This will start the application, and it will begin to receive messages and media files sent by the bot and the Discord channel in Flows.